-The non-bonded pair forces need to be calculated only for those pairs i, j for which the distance r{ij} between i and the nearest image of j is less than a given cut-off radius R_c .
+The non-bonded pair forces need to be calculated only for those pairs i, j for which the distance $r{ij}$ between i and the nearest image of j is less than a given cut-off radius $R_c$ .
 Some of the particle pairs that fulfill this criterion are excluded, when their interaction is already fully accounted for by bonded interactions.
 GROMACS employs a pair list that contains those particle pairs for which non-bonded forces must be calculated.
-The pair list contains atoms i, a displacement vector for atom i, and all particles j that are within rlist of this particular image of atom i.
-The list is updated every nstlist steps, where nstlist is typically 10.
-There is an option to calculate the total non-bonded force on each particle due to all particle in a shell around the list cut-off, i.e. at a distance between rlist and rlistlong.
-This force is calculated during the pair list update and retained during nstlist steps.
+The pair list contains particles i, a displacement vector for particle i, and all particles j that are within rlist of this particular image of particle i.
+The list is updated every nstlist steps.